dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/Before the HOL - Windows Virtual Desktop.md

 deployment.
 To avoid confusion and deployment errors, **open an InPrivate browser window** when deploying ARM templates from GitHub.

-1. Open a browser and navigate to the ARM template:
+1. Open a browser using "InPrivate" or "Incognito" mode, and navigate to the ARM template:
     (<https://github.com/PeterR-msft/M365WVDWS/tree/master/AAD-Hybrid-Lab> ).

 Note: This ARM template was developed by Peter Riedelsdorf.
 Extra kudos